jdc20181/EasyWebEditor/README.md

-# EasyWebEditor
+# EasyWebEditor & More

+BeffsEasyWebEditor isn't just for web-based coding, it supports C# Vb.net And many others!
-A New Fresh program written in vb.net for web editing!
+A New Fresh program written in vb.net for Code editing!

 This is a feature of BeffsBrowser version 2.0 soon to be released but, Also a independent project!